Houston: Government

 Houston is considered to be a politically divided city whose balance of power often sways between Republicans and Democrats.
 According to the 2005 Houston Area Survey, 68 percent of non-Hispanic whites in Harris County are declared or favor Republicans while 89 percent of non-Hispanic blacks in the area are declared or favor Democrats.
 About 62 percent of Hispanics (of any nationality) in the area are declared or favor Democrats.
 The city has often been known to be the most politically diverse city in Texas, a state known for being generally conservative.
 As a result, the city is often a contested area in statewide elections.
-In 2009, Houston became the first U.S. city with a population over 1 million citizens to elect a gay mayor, by electing Annise Parker.
+In 2009, Houston became the first U.S. city with a population of over 1 million to elect a gay mayor, by electing Annise Parker.

-Texas has banned sanctuary cities, but Houston Mayor Sylvester Turner said Houston will not assist ICE agents with immigration raids.
+Texas has banned sanctuary cities but Houston mayor Sylvester Turner said that Houston would not assist ICE agents with immigration raids.